AsleepCoffee/General-Notes/Web applications/HTTP, HTTPS, and Authentication.md

 When you make basic a request to www.example.ca, you are making a GET request for / of example.ca.

 You will see details such the request method, the HTTP response code, and other detials related to the request and response with the HTTP server.

+## Accept

+ The browser sends the Accept header field to specify which document type it is expecting in response.

+## Accept-Language

+ The browser can asl for a specific language in the response

 ----------------------------------------------------------------------
 </details>